mangpo/greenthumb/README.md

 The top level directory contains ISA-independent files, which implement the superclasses to be extended.
 We have built superoptimizers for ARM, GreenArrays GA144 (GA), and a small subset of LLVM IR.
 Directories `arm`, `GA`, and `llvm-demo` contain ISA-sepcific files for ARM, GA, and LLVM IR respectively.

 ## Software Prerequisites
 - **Racket**: Download and install drracket from https://racket-lang.org/download/.
-Include the installed 'bin' directory to the environment path.
-The 'bin' directory should contain racket, drracket, raco, and etc.
+Include the installed 'bin' directory, which contains racket, drracket, raco, and etc., to the environment path.
 - **Rosette**: Download and follow the instruction to install rosette from https://github.com/emina/rosette
 - **Python**